zzell/ke/readme.md

 ### Stack and heap
 https://segment.com/blog/allocation-efficiency-in-high-performance-go-services/

-Heap - global programm memory.
+Heap - global program memory.
 If a function creates a variable and returns reference to it, the variable allocates in heap.

 Stack - local memory allocated per function.
 It has its own top that moves up and down for each nested